trust-mfn-berlin/animals-as-objects/vault/story.silk-culture.md

 ---
+id: isUsK2mnx8uIqaTJ60nYR
+title: 'Silk Culture '
+desc: |-
+  The spread of white mulberry trees in 18th-century Brandenburg for the cultivation of silkworms was preceded by the import of seeds and silkworms to German provinces in the 17th century.
+How did they get to Prussia, what shape did silk production take, and what was it that ultimately led state-run silk farming to dry up?
+updated: 1629996899286
+created: 1629996091814
 license: CC BY-SA
-title: "Silk Culture "
 title_de: Seiden-Cultur
-created: 1629996091814
-updated: 1629996899286
-id: isUsK2mnx8uIqaTJ60nYR
 author: Britta Lange
 translators:
   translator_de_en: Lydia J. White
-desc: "The spread of white mulberry trees in 18th-century Brandenburg for the cultivation of silkworms was preceded by the import of seeds and silkworms to German provinces in the 17th century.
-How did they get to Prussia, what shape did silk production take, and what was it that ultimately led state-run silk farming to dry up? "
+desc_de: |-
-desc_de: Der Verbreitung von weißen Maulbeerbäumen zur Seidenzucht im 18.
+  Der Verbreitung von weißen Maulbeerbäumen zur Seidenzucht im 18.
   Jahrhundert in Brandenburg ging der Import von Samen und Seidenraupen in deutsche Provinzen im 17.
 Jahrhundert voraus.
 Wie gelangten sie nach Preußen, wie gestaltete sich die Seidenproduktion und was brachte den staatlichen